managing poor performance

 • An employee is becoming defensive and failing to implement changes.

-Poor performance vs misconduct
+Unsatisfactory performance vs misconduct (Will vs Skill)

-Best practice for managing poor performance may look different for different employers.
-However, there is one common element that all businesses and employers should keep in mind.
 Having a clear policy around performance improvement and performance management can help reduce confusion, establish a fair process, and set clear expectations among employees.

 Informal measures are offered first, if the problem is identified early.
 Managers and employees can resolve issues together without going through a formal process.